Tutors : Graham Petersen and John James

 The changes that are coming over the next decade will affect workers across all sectors and workplaces.
 As trade unions, we are committed to standing up for fairness for workers, especially during times of change.
 We know that a ‘just transition’ will not happen by itself, and that union organisation and mobilisation is vital to ensure that workers’ interests are protected in the changes that are coming.
 One thing is for sure – ‘business as usual’ is not a viable strategy.

 This course will help to equip union professional officers with information and ideas about how to respond strategically to the challenge of giving workers a voice on the transition to a net-zero economy.
+It will help union reps to develop negotiation strategies on workplace transition planning and develop understanding of the wider impact of the transition on issues such as workplace skills, jobs and health and safety.

 Graham Petersen is an experienced trade union education tutor.
 He is a member of the University and College Union, and previously their Environment Co-ordinator.
 He has also represented Education International, the global union federation of over 30 million workers in the education sector, at UN climate conference events.